 Looking ahead, from 1 July 2017 the Building (Earthquake-prone Buildings) Amendment Act 2016 (the Amendment Act) is expected to take effect.
-Building users, owners, councils and engineers need to be aware of the upcoming changes to how earthquake-prone buildings will be managed, as this will affect you. on the MBIE Corporate website has further information.
+Building users, owners, councils and engineers need to be aware of the upcoming changes to how earthquake-prone buildings will be managed, as this will affect you.
+New framework for managing earthquake-prone buildings on the MBIE Corporate website has further information.

 The building and construction industry continues to ramp up activity with growth forecast for all regions in the 2016 National Construction Pipeline Report.
 Building consent activity nationally for the first three months of 2017 has shown strong growth with dwelling numbers tracking slightly ahead of our 2016 forecast.